Aman91667/Aman91667/README.md

 ## About Me

 - 🌐 Web Developer with experience in building websites and web applications.
-- 📚 Currently working on a project: **Mental Health and Well-Being Surveillance, Assessment, and Tracking Solution Among Children**.
+- 📚 Currently working on: **GGSOC projects as acontributor**.
-- 🔍 Interested in Effective Policing, Cyber Investigations, Open Source Intelligence, and AI-based tools for investigations.
+- 🔍 Interested in Effective Policing, Cyber Investigations, Open Source Intelligence, and AI-based tools for investigations, crypto.
 - 🌱 Always learning new technologies and improving my skills.
 - 💬 Ask me about web development, version control systems, and mental health tech.
 - 📫 How to reach me: amanjain91667@gmail.com